metsean/metsean.github.io/_posts/2019-6-27-Wind-statistical-model.md

 where $$\Theta(i-1,i+1)$$ represents random directions in each wind direction bin.
 E.g. for the northerly bin, the direction angles are randomly distributed between -11.25 and 11.25 degrees bearing.

-Random variates can then be generated computationally using the follow function:
+Random variates can then be generated computationally using the function below.
+This generates 1 years worth of wind data (8760 hours).

 ```python
 def generateWindData(windModel):
     dirn=windModel['directions']